 Many photographers are thrilled with the fact that an expandable ISO range is available with the Canon 80D.
 Enthusiasts get excited about this sort of thing because the ISO range tends to be one of the distinguishing features of a camera.

 And, compared to the 19-point autofocus system of the Canon70D, the hybrid 45-point continuous AF system is a huge step up.
-You can expect sharper looking images thanks to the improved shooting capabilities offered by the cross-type AF system with tracking intelligence.
-Portrait photography also benefits from the greater subject focus.
+You can expect sharper images and thanks to the improved shooting capabilities offered by the cross-type AF system with tracking intelligence.
+Portrait photography also benefits from a greater subject focus.

 Given all of the features packed into it, the Canon 80D review shows this camera is an overall great midrange DSLR.
 At such a value, most hobbyists would have a tough time finding something with similar features.
 The 80D impresses with high-def videos that are clear, clean, and crisp despite lacking 4k video.
 Canon reserved 4k for higher-end DSLRs.

 Both the T7i and 80D are excellent solutions for many distinct reasons.
 Compared to the 80D, the T7i offers better connectivity.
 This allows you to share your best shots with friends and colleagues much quicker.
 The Rebel T7i is superior to the 80D in the following categories: